Flag dependency

 For example, you create two flags for a new landing page.

-The child flag should include a special variable called _depends_on_parents of type String.
+The child flag should include a variable called _depends_on_parents of type String.
 This variable is a comma-delimited list of flags on which the child depends.
-For example, the _depends_on_parent variable is set to new_landing_page.
+For example, the _depends_on_parents variable is set to new_landing_page.
+To create this variable, add it to the child flag in the Optimizely app or REST API.
+See Create flag variables.

 Example code